 Brian Barge is co-founder and CEO of TEN.
 His contributions to impact assessments and evaluations of innovation-enabling organizations result from experiences he gained leading, managing, and directing innovation intermediaries operating across diverse sectors, including those responsible for research and technology development, health research, high performance computing, incubators and accelerators, research park administration, and regional economic development.
 Often in a global context, Dr. Barge has forged numerous innovative initiatives among universities, industries, and governments that have stimulated the formation and growth of countless firms.
 Over his career, Brian has served as President & CEO of three leading innovation intermediaries in Canada.
 He led CMC Microsystems (2000-2007) in its provision of advanced tools, technologies, and services for microsystems research and innovation at universities across Canada, the Ottawa Economic Development Corporation (1996-2000) in support of the growth of Ottawa’s economy, and the Alberta Research Council (1991-1996) in the development and commercialization of technology.

-Margaret Dalziel is an Associate Professor with the Conrad School of Entrepreneurship and Business at the University of Waterloo, and co-founder and VP Research of The Evidence Network.
+Margaret Dalziel is an Associate Professor with the Conrad School of Entrepreneurship and Business at the University of Waterloo, and co-founder and VP Research of TEN.
 She is an active researcher and a member of the governing council of the Social Sciences and Humanities Research Council of Canada.
 An authority on the evaluation of business support programs, Margaret has served on expert panels for the Treasury Board of Canada, the Government of Ontario, the Council of Canadian Academies, the Prime Minister's Advisory Council on Science and Technology, and Statistics Canada.

 Margaret previously served on the faculty of the Telfer School of Management at the University of Ottawa, and worked in technology development and research management in the private sector, with the Canadian Space Agency, and with the Centre for Intelligent Machines at McGill University.